easy-global-market/twinpicks-blueprint/README.md

     }
     ```

-1. If you just need to update the blueprint, don't forget to commit your changes and update the UseCaseConfig entity:
-    ```js
-    PATCH "/ngsi-ld/v1/entities/urn:ngsi-ld:UseCaseConfig:[USECASE_TYPE]"
-    ```
-    With the following body:
-    ```json
-    {
-        "blueprint": {
-            "type": "JsonProperty",
-            "json": "[COPY_PASTE_THE_JSON_OUTPUT_HERE]"
-        }
-    }

 1. That's it!
-Twin Picks' users will be able to create a new use case based on this Blueprint.
+Twin·Picks' users will be able to create a new use case based on this Blueprint.